Betterment/test_track_rails_client/README.md

   * `example.org`
   * etc

+### Prepare your controllers

-Mix `TestTrack::Controller` into any controllers needing access to TestTrack:
+Mix `TestTrack::Controller` into any controllers needing access to TestTrack and configure it with the name of your `:current_user` method.

 ```ruby
 class MyController < ApplicationController